-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2018.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2020.

-Other DFE/ESFA grants: This includes the pupil premium, sports grant, universal infant free school meals and the devolved formula capital grant.
+Other DFE/ESFA grants: This includes the pupil premium, rates relief, sports grant, universal infant free school meals, teachers' pay grant and the pension grant.